 extensor tendon she...

 The ankle joint (also known as the tibiotalar joint or talocrural joint) forms the articulation between the foot and the leg.
 It is a primary hinge synovial joint lined with hyaline cartilage.

 The ankle joint is comprised of the tibia, fibula and talus as well as the supporting l...

-Ankle AP mortise view is part of a three view series of the distal tibia, distal fibula, talus and proximal metatarsals.
-It is the most pertinent projection for assessing the articulation of the tibial plafond and two malleoli with the talar dome, otherwise known as the mortise joint of the ankl...
+This projection is the most pertinent for assessing the articulation of the tibial plafond and two malleoli with the talar do...

 Ankle radiographs are frequently performed in emergency departments, usually, after trauma, the radiographic series is comprised of three views: an anteroposterior, mortise, and a lateral.
 They may be performed to assess degenerative or inflammatory arthritis as well as to look for the sequela o...

 The ankle radiograph checklist is just one of the many pathology checklists that can be used when reporting to ensure that you always actively exclude pathology that is commonly missed; this is particularly helpful in the examination setting, e.g. the FRCR 2B rapid-reporting.